-For some it was fashionable to have the "consumptive look" - the emaciated frame, flushed, feverish cheeks and delicate, transparent skin.
+For some it was fashionable to have the "consumptive look" t h e emaciated frame, flushed, feverish cheeks and delicate, transparent skin.
 Byron declared that he would like to be carried off by a consumption so that all the ladies would say how interesting he looked while dying.
-Alexander Dumas stated in his memoirs that "Everyone was consumptive - especially the poets.
-It was good form to spit blood from sheer emotion."
+Alexander Dumas stated in his memoirs that "Everyone was consumptive - especially "Koch will again astonish us with his discoveries," one of them predicted.
+And both his sponsors used their influence to secure him a post with the Imperial Health Office in Berlin.
+Koch brought with him the microscope his wife had given him for his 28th birthday.